-I would really like, in fact, to be born again in another two hundred years’ time.
+“I would really like, in fact, to be born again in another two hundred years’ time.”

-Anyone who has read Alessandro Manzoni, Milan’s eloquent native son in his compelling 18th century novel ‘The Betrothed’ or ‘I Promessi Sposi’ as endearingly known by the locals; will be familiar with the writer’s proclivity and the deep unwavering ‘amore’ shared between his two young characters, Renzo and Lucia.
+Anyone who has read Alessandro Manzoni, Milan’s eloquent native son in his compelling 18th century novel ‘The Betrothed’ or ‘I Promessi Sposi’ as endearingly known by the locals; will be familiar with the writer’s proclivity and the deep unwavering amore shared between his two young characters, Renzo and Lucia.

-That afternoon, I took advantage of the chance to poke inside, at the same time allowing my feet a quick respite.
-Lending an ear to the emotive melodies was like enjoying an ‘apperitivo’ before getting the ultimate Italian-five-act visual and auditory delights at the nearby Teatro alla Scala, Milan’s musical jewel.
-Under a glass paneled roof that covers the old open courtyard of this palazzo, the chances that you could be rubbing elbows with some of the musicians that performed with Placido Domingo and Jose Carreras at the Opera, is a spectacle by itself.
+That afternoon, I took advantage of the chance to poke inside while allowing my feet a quick respite.
+Lending an ear to the emotive melodies played at the hotel’s lobby was like enjoying an apperitivo before getting the ultimate Italian-five-act visual and auditory highlights at the nearby Teatro alla Scala, Milan’s musical jewel.
+Under the glass paneled roof that covers the old open courtyard of this palazzo, I thought of my chances in rubbing elbows with some of the musicians that performed with Placido Domingo and Jose Carreras at the Opera nearby.

 Sitting at a café, I watched the barista preparing espressos and serving cappuccinos with hearts on the froth.
 An old woman leans in to check and nods with approval.
 In a corner, a monitor showed a football match.
 Men watching intently at the screen and roared in merriment as the star player scored a goal.
 Across the way, a shopkeeper glowered over the window and lit up a cigarette, bankers walked briskly in the cold weather and nuns guiding school children to cross the street just as after the tram had passed.